Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Acknowledgements

 \section{Acknowledgements}

+We thank Riccardo Muolo for the constructive comments on the manuscript.
 This research was partially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (Nos.
 JP22K11919 and JP22H00516) and JST CREST (No. JPMJCR1913) to H.N., JSPS KAKENHI (Nos.
 JP21K12056, JP22K18384, and JP23K27487) to H.K., and JSPS KAKENHI (Nos.
 JP18K11560, JP19H01133, JP21H03559, JP21H04571, and JP22H03695), JST FOREST (No. JPMJFR232O), and AMED (No. JP223fa627001) to R.K.